The Admission of Students

 5. A Personal Interview (optional).
 The applicant may seek an interview with a member of the college's admission staff, an admission senior fellow, or a designated alumni representative.

-Early in the senior year a student should submit the application for admission.
-To be considered for admission in 2017–2018, a student must submit an application no later than 1 January 2017.
+Early in the high school senior year a student should submit the application for admission.
+To be considered for admission in 2018–2019, a student must submit an application no later than 1 January 2018.
 A nonrefundable fee of $60 must accompany the application.
-Students for whom the fee would be a financial hardship may request a fee waiver in the Common Application.
+Students for whom the fee would be a financial hardship may request a fee waiver through their guidance counselor.

-The Office of Admission reaches its decision only after it has received the completed application form, essay, and all the data supporting an application: the transcript of the secondary school record and recommendations from the guidance counselor and from two teachers.
+The Office of Admission reaches its decision only after it has received the completed application form, essay, and all the data supporting an application: the transcript of the secondary school record and letters of recommendation.

 As a general rule, applicants are notified of decisions in late March.
 Admitted students are asked to respond with a nonrefundable $300 deposit payment, postmarked by the candidate's reply date of 1 May.
 International students may make this deposit upon arrival on campus but must accept the offer of admission by 1 May.
 Upon matriculation this payment is applied to the student's account and is held until graduation.
-Students usually enter the college at the beginning of the academic year in September, although the college accepts a limited number of students for January matriculation.
+Students usually enter the college at the beginning of the academic year in September.

 Candidates who are certain that Bates is their first choice should give serious thought to the binding Early Decision (ED) plan.
 Applicants for ED must complete the ED contract on the application and assure the college that they will enroll if admitted.
 Regular applications may be submitted to other colleges with the understanding that the candidate will withdraw these applications if admitted to Bates through Early Decision.
 More information is available on the Admission website (bates.edu/admission).